-In this home our clients wanted a better connection from the family room to the garden and kitchen.
+In this home my clients wanted a better connection from the family room to the garden and kitchen.
 They enjoy entertaining and wanted to host their legendary barbecues in a sunnier patio with quicker kitchen access.
 The old conservatory was blocking the garden view and the lean-to store was blocking out evening sunshine from the patio.

 Existing Ground Floor Plan

-We discovered that they had an unused space under the stairs ideal for storage and that their kitchen was brand new and that they were happy with it, apart from the poor link to the family room.
+I discovered that they had an unused space under the stairs ideal for storage and that their kitchen was brand new and that they were happy with it, apart from the poor link to the family room.

-As an alternative we showed them how to create additional storage space within the kitchen, improve the connection with the family room and create a sunnier and easier to access space for entertaining in the garden.
+As an alternative I showed them how to create additional storage space within the kitchen, improve the connection with the family room and create a sunnier and easier to access space for entertaining in the garden.
 This option would simply mean some minor internal alterations, garden landscaping and demolition of the dilapidated conservatory and lean-to store.
 An option which would save them over £20k in construction costs.